lupyuen/lupyuen.github.io/src/dsi3.md

 # Enable MIPI DSI and D-PHY

+_At startup we call the MIPI DSI Driver to send commands to the LCD Controller..._

-_What about the other MIPI DSI Operations?_
+_What about other MIPI DSI Operations?_

 Before sending MIPI DSI Packets, our NuttX Driver needs to enable 2 chunks of hardware on Allwinner A64 SoC...